 4. Discomfort and fears: ERP exposures can be challenging and evoke fears, making the therapy difficult and uncomfortable for some patients.

 If you suspect that you are experiencing OCD symptoms that are negatively affecting your quality of life, it is essential to seek assistance from a mental health professional.
-Mental health professionals encompass various specialists such as psychiatrists, psychologists, social workers, and mental health counselors.
+Mental health professionals encompass various specialists such as psychiatrists, psychologists, social workers, and mental health counsellors.

 In terms of treating mental health disorders, it is crucial to seek care promptly.
 The earlier one seeks treatment, the more favorable the outlook tends to be in terms of prognosis.
 Consider reaching out to us at Mindtalk and a mental health expert will be sure to get back to you!